-"It has been an epidemic," said a second of, a based -based lawyer who until 2015 was under contract as a TEA hearing officer.
+"It has been an epidemic," said , a -based lawyer who until 2015 was under contract as a TEA hearing officer.
 "It's going to take a while and a whole lot of hearings and lawsuits for it to finally be resolved."